 With its stature rising from a fun activity to a professional sport with all rules & techniques in place, the bowling gears also started gaining importance.
 After their transition from wooden to plastic balls, bowling balls saw a major transformation during the late 1970s.
-Balls made of Urethane made their way into the game.
+Balls made of urethane made their way into the game.
 These balls offer more friction with the lanes.
-Besides, they give more hook to the bowlers compared to their plastic counterparts.
+Additionally, they give more hook to the bowlers compared to their plastic counterparts.

 Choosing a urethane ball is something that requires a proper understanding of different types of balls available in the market.
-Besides, it is essential to know about their features and their respective advantages & disadvantages.
+Also, it is essential to know about their features and their respective advantages & disadvantages.